Nexus-Mods/NexusMods.App/docs/development-guidelines/AddingAGame.md

 Next add your copy of IGame to the DI system by registering it in the `Services.cs` file in your project.
 If you have added a project from scratch you will also need to reference it in `NexusMods.App.csproj` and add a call to `Services.AddYourGame()` to the top level DI registration system.

-## Mod Installation
-Mod installation in the app happens in several phases
-1. The user selects a mod to install
-2. The app extracts the archive
-3. Each file in the archive is analyzed by the `IFileAnalyzer` implementations
-4. The app feeds the files (and metadata from analysis) to the `IModInstaller` implementation with the winning priority.
-5. The `IModInstaller` returns a list of `AModFile` objects that determine how to install the mod into the various `GamePath` folders.

-All analysis data is cached in the internal KV store so that the app doesn't have to re-analyze files every time it installs a mod.

-### `IModInstaller` Interface
-Now that you have your game registered with the DI system you may want to install a mod.
-The `IModInstaller` interface is used as a way to register handlers for specific types of mods.
-The logic here is game specific, some games may support automatic installation via detecting the file types and names.
-For example, Cyberpunk may know that `.archive` files are mods and can be installed by copying them to the mods folder.
-Or Skyrim installers may know that `plugins/*.dll` files are skse plugins and should be copied to the skse plugins folder.

 ### `IFileAnalyzer` Interface
 This interface can be used to generate new file metadata to be saved for when the app performs analysis of a mod file.
 When an archive